 Here is a template that will help you perfect your 6×9 full-cover design for your paperback book.
 This is a 2-part overlay: front and back with bleeds and margins, including spine margin and the default barcode size and placement.

-You can use this overlay to develop a cover that will fulfill the guidelines for Amazon’s KDP print books, CreateSpace, and as the base for creating your IngramSpark 6×9 books.
+You can use this overlay to develop a cover that will fulfill the guidelines for Amazon’s KDP print books and as the base for creating your IngramSpark 6×9 books.
 You will still need to download IngramSpark’s own template for final placement, though.

 - The outer pink zone is what will be cut away by the printer.
 This is called the bleed.

 - The outer blue zone is the margin.
 You need to make sure that no important text is in that blue zone.
-A good design will make sure that the text uses a zone that is 3x times that, but .125″ is the bare minimum (or .25″ from the bleed’s edge).
+A good design will make sure that the text uses a zone that is .5″ away from all edge if at all possible, but .125″ is the bare minimum (or .25″ from the bleed’s edge).

 - The ISBN is fake and is just a placeholder.
-CreateSpace assigned ISBNs are 2″ wide, 1.2″ tall, and are placed .25″ up from the bottom and .25″ to the left of the spine.
+KDP assigned ISBNs are 2″ wide, 1.2″ tall, and are placed .25″ up from the bottom and .25″ to the left of the spine.
+(Read all about barcodes, including where to download free ones.)If you are using your own barcode, then you can place it where you want on the back.
+You can also size it down to roughly 75% of the above dimensions.

 - I have segmented each side in halves and thirds.
 Because the pink zone is cut away, it is not taken into my segmenting consideration.
 The gray grid lines denote halves.
 The blue grid line denotes thirds.